jasnow/awesome-ruby-security-advisories/FAQ/Steps.md

 # PROJECT SYNCBOT

+## As of July 17, 2023, here is the new "fully" automated way to prepare a GHSA SYNC PR:

+ * runsyncbot (which calls syncbot.sh and save stdout/stderr is $HOME/o_s)
+ * chksyncbotout (to check o_s)

-## Here are the current steps I go through to prepare a GHSA SYNC PR:
+## Here are the current semi-automated steps I go through to prepare a GHSA SYNC PR:

 ### In the ruby-advisory top directory:

 SYNCIT.SH
  * Sync GitHub (upstream) and local forks' commits.

-GITB
+AUTOGITB
  * Create git branch.

 GHIT.SH -- #637/RM-DEBUG-LINES/rejected